-When it comes to choosing a clinic, do thorough research ahead of time.
-One useful resource is a federal database kept by the national Centers for Disease Control and Prevention that contains the success rates of fertility centers around the country.
-The statistics are updated every few years, so check the date.
+When it's time to choose a clinic, do thorough research ahead of time.
+One useful resource is a federal database kept by the CDC.
+It has the success rates of fertility centers around the country.
+The stats are updated every few years, so check the date.

-Questions to Ask of a Fertility Clinic
+Questions to Ask a Fertility Clinic

-Do you have age limits for treatment?
+- Do you have age limits for treatment?
 If so, it's a good sign that the clinic is concerned about ethical issues.

 - When you do a procedure that involves fertilizing the eggs outside the woman's body and then putting them inside her, who decides how many eggs go back in, you or the doctor?

 - What does treatment cost?
 While you don't want to choose strictly on price, it's good to know costs ahead of time so you know what you're getting into.